CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 ## Overview

-In this exercise, you will deploy your containerized web application to Azure Kubernetes Service (AKS) using Azure Key Vault for managing secrets and Azure Container Registry (ACR) where we have the containerized web application images stored.
+In this exercise, you will deploy your containerized web application to Azure Kubernetes Service (AKS) using Azure Key Vault for managing secrets and Azure Container Registry (ACR), where we have the containerized web application images stored.
 Additionally, you will explore two different methods for deploying the application to AKS.

 ## Lab Objectives